aravindarc/aravinda-kumar/docs/GoLang/generics.md

 Golang is built on the principle of bringing the long-lost simplicity back to programming.
 Generics will help to write better libraries and packages, ORMs, etc...

-But we will have to wait and see how standards and behaviours emerge in the community arund generics.
+But we will have to wait and see how standards and behaviours emerge in the community around generics.

 ## Why did golang had to choose Square Brackets for generics though?😓